 Share this Page

-Located 25 kilometres from Bowen in Northern Queensland, Abbot Point is a 50 million tonne per year coal export port that is set to become one of the world’s biggest if plans to open up the Galilee coal basin are realised.
+Located 25 kilometres from Bowen in Northern Queensland, Abbot Point is a 50 million tonne per year coal export port sitting on the edge of the Great Barrier Reef World Heritage Area.

 Owned by Indian mining conglomerate Adani, Abbot Point is set to become one of the world’s biggest coal ports if plans to open up the Galilee Basin to coal mining succeed.